wp-plugins/ose-firewall/readme.txt

 8. Google 2-step authentication activation in Centrora Control Panel

 == Changelog ==

+= 3.0.4 =
+* Fixed: On some websites, the checking of Development mode causes a blank screen
+* Fixed: Missing closing tag for the warning message for development checking
+* Enhancement: Warning message style improved
+* Enhancement: Clarified warning message for the advance firewall setting

 = 3.0.3 =
 * Fixed: On some websites, the adminsitrator's email cannot show up in the Admin-Email Mapping Panel
 * Fixed: Ajax class missed the ORequest Class when Centrora Panel calls the functions in the class